-The student selected for this internship assisted the general legal counsel of the Sahara Force India team with legal issues, mainly in the areas of commercial and contract law.
+The student selected for this internship assisted the general legal counsel of the Racing Point Formula One team with legal issues, mainly in the areas of commercial and contract law.
 This internship required a strong interest in sports law, a good understanding of the general contract law principles, and demonstrated initiative and self-motivation.

 Business and Trade Law

-Thornton Grout Finnigan LLP - World Bank Group Internship in Bankruptcy and Insolvency Law in Washington, D.C.
+Thornton Grout Finnigan LLP - World Bank Group Internship in Bankruptcy and Insolvency Law in Washington, D.C., USA